twlee79/filter_illumina_index/README.md

 `sample number` position of the sequence identifier to a supplied sequence index.
 Entries that match the sequence index are filtered into the *filtered file* (if any) and entries that don't match are filtered into the *unfiltered file* (if any).
-Displays the count of total, filtered and unfiltered reads.
-Matching with mismatches (`-m` parameter), and gzip compression for input (detected on the basis of file extension) and output (specified using `-c` parameter) are supported.
+Displays the count of total, filtered and unfiltered reads, as well as the number of mismatches found across all reads.
+Matching tolerating a certain number of mismatches (`-m` parameter), and gzip compression for input (detected on the basis of file extension) and output (specified using `-c` parameter) are supported.